schmidtundtoechter/EGIS_app/README.md

 # Potential further development opportunities:
 * The ordering process does not take place in ERPNext.
 There is no order export.
 The software is currently only designed for fast quotation creation.
-* Prices are currently only adjusted on quotations/sales orders/sales invoices if the items are re-imported and then re-entered there.
 * With minor changes, the UK version of the store can also be connected.
 (A different URL must be linked to achive this.)